This post may contain affiliate links.

 My favorite vacation spot is the beach – second to Disney World, that is.
 So, really, my favorite relaxing vacation spot is the beach.
 We love putting our toes in the sand, searching for seashells, and splashing in the waves.

-If your little one dreams of the beach or you are planning a trip to the beach this summer, fill your book basket with these books about the ocean.
+Is your little dreaming of the beach?
+Are you planning a beach vacation?
+If so, fill your book basket with these ocean books for preschool readers.

 Books About the Ocean

 Beach Day – In this charming picture book, a cheerful family tumbles out of the car and onto the beach, ready for a perfect day.
-Buoyant verse just right for reading aloud and bright, playful illustrations capture the singular feeling of a hazy, lazy day by the ocean, complete with a ball game with new friends, water-skiers and sailboats, and a picnic lunch of fried chicken and deviled eggs.
 This book is a captivating introduction to the beach for young children and an irresistible gift for beach lovers of any age.

 At the Beach – There’s so much to do at the beach!
 There are sand castles to build, seashells to gather, sandpipers to run with, and a picnic lunch to enjoy in the shade of a bright beach umbrella.